 If you agree to participate in the customer experience survey, ICS will keep your survey response for 30 days from the survey closes.
 They will keep your name and email address for 9 months from the survey expiry date.

 We process personal data in the breach form in our capacity as regulator, so you have the right to object to our processing of your personal data.
 There are legitimate reasons why we may refuse your objection, which depend on why we are processing it.

 For more information on your rights, please see ‘Your rights as an individual’.

-No – we do not use any data processors for the above.
+We do not use any data processors for handling data breach reports.

 We use the Institute of Customer Service (ICS) as a data processor to run our customer satisfaction surveys.